tevaughan/first-ruby-project/README.md

 first-ruby-project
 ==================

-Simple project for me to learn ruby.
+Simple program for me to learn ruby.

+The program, gen-parabola, generates coordinates on a parabola.